Chuck Dunaway

-Biography

-Beginnings
+Background

 Growing up in Houston, Dunaway's interest in radio grew while listening to the popular DJ Paul Berlin on his favorite pop music radio station KNUZ.
 His first “on air” job was when Dunaway was still in his senior year at Stephen F. Austin High School where he was heard every Saturday morning with the Morales Sisters on KLVL in Houston.
 It was the station's only English speaking hour on the Spanish formatted outlet owned by the Morales family.
 In 1952, after graduating from high school, Dunaway obtained his first full-time on-air radio job at KBST in Big Spring, Texas, at the rate of 65 cents an hour, where he remained for one year before joining KPRC in Houston as a staff announcer in 1953.

-The early years
+Early career

 After a brief time in Galveston and Freeport, Dunaway returned to Houston and his hometown favorite station KNUZ as a DJ.
 But as his strengths as on-air personality began to flourish, it was not long before he was offered the highly coveted afternoon drive slot on WKY in Oklahoma City.
 While working there, Dunaway became a featured character on the popular children's show, Foreman Scotty’s Circle 4 Ranch, on WKY-TV channel 4.
 But it was Dunaway's afternoon radio show with its 72.9% audience share—a rating never previously achieved in the market—that brought WABC (AM)'s program director, Mike Joseph, to Oklahoma City to offer Dunaway the afternoon drive shift at New York City's number one station.
 Dunaway eventually became disillusioned with the station's broad play list and after a year and a half decided to return briefly to his old job at WKY in Oklahoma City.